 Please use this guide as a roadmap to help you navigate through the rich content on our website and other resources at your disposal through AARP.

 - Sign-up for the free, weekly AARP Livable Communities e-Newsletter

 - Look up your community’s livability score at AARP.org/LivabilityIndex

 - Explore the AARP Network of Age-Friendly States and Communities

 - Use the AARP Livable Communities Map

-- Learn about (or submit a grant application to) the AARP Community Challenge
+- Learn about the AARP Community Challenge

 READ OUR FREE PUBLICATIONS